10 min read

 Cash management

-Cash management is important to understanding where your money is going and where it’s coming from.
-If you find yourself living paycheck to paycheck or have problems overusing credit cards, this topic would be a great place to start.
 Use technology to help you keep track of your spending habits and see where your cash is going.
-Many financial institutions already have apps or other digital tools that can help you consolidate all your accounts into one, easy to understand dashboard.
-If you use mobile banking apps with your bank or credit union, check out the different features and notifications they offer to make cash management that much easier.
+Many financial institutions already have apps or other digital tools to help you consolidate all your accounts into one, easy-to-understand dashboard.
+If you use mobile banking apps with your bank or credit union, check out the features and notifications they offer to make cash management easier.

 Planning for unexpected events